 If the world of cyberspace was a house, I would say that the first mentioned is like inviting someone into your bathroom to chat while you shower and shave.
 The second, in this analogy, is like inviting someone into your living room and arranging it just so before they knock on the door and then chatting about your furniture, your pets, your children and such.

 The last two mentioned I would equate in most cases with inviting someone in to sit at your kitchen table and either telling them a story or relating your own views and thoughts on a given topic over a pot of tea or coffee.
 A casual lecture, as it were.
-My own cyber-addresses (Stochastic Scintillae Blog and Stochastic Scintillae Audio Podcast) are of this kitchen table variety.
+My own cyber-addresses (Stochastic Scintillae and Bobcat Logic Podcast) are of this kitchen table variety.

 My intent is to share my cognition and beyond that, I have no agenda.
 While I make no claim to know any more than anyone else or to be in possession of stories more numinous than the next person, I do have the ability and the desire to express what goes on in my heart and between my ears.
 It is acknowledged that because my kitchen door is open, one may leave through that same door if they have no interest in the story being told or the topic being explored.